okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### OIN Manager support for Workflow Connector submission is GA in Preview

 Okta [Workflows](https://www.okta.com/platform/workflows/) is a no-code, if-this-then-that logic builder that Okta orgs can use to automate custom or complex employee onboarding and offboarding flows in your application.
 You can now publish Workflow connectors that you create with the [Workflows Connector Builder](https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builder) in the Okta Integration Network (OIN) catalog.
-Publishing a Workflows Connector with Okta allows your customers to deeply integrate your product with all other connectors in the catalog.
-Submit your Workflow Connector by using the OIN Manager.
-See [Submit an integration](/docs/guides/submit-app/wfconnector/main/#submit-an-integration) for Workflows connectors.. <!--OKTA-571943 & OKTA-573202-->
+Publishing a Workflows connector with Okta allows your customers to deeply integrate your product with all other connectors in the catalog.
+Submit your Workflow connector by using the OIN Manager.
+See [Submit an integration](/docs/guides/submit-app/wfconnector/main/#submit-an-integration) for Workflows connectors. <!--OKTA-571943 & OKTA-573202-->

 #### Rate limit increased for Event Hooks